Shareef101/Daraz-clone/README.md

 # Daraz-clone
-As my third website I cloned a e-commers landing page
+As my third website I cloned a e-commers landing page played with some animation